This blog post also got picked up by Social Media Today.

 What Does This Say About Content Marketing?

-Sure, 6 months might sound like a long time.
-But the outcomes listed above was something very tangible to me.
-So tangible in fact, I almost became a bit worried that my potential clients would forget that I’m really about digital marketing strategy!
+Sure, six months might sound like a long time.
+But the outcomes listed above was something very tangible to me, I almost became a bit worried that my potential clients would forget that I’m really about digital marketing strategy!

-But in any case, with very little effort, I was able to affect the very perception of myself as a brand.
-Of course, I had some credibility to draw from going into this experiment.
-And that helped, of course.
+Of course, I had some credibility going into this experiment wich helped, of course.
+But in any case, with less effort, I was able to affect the very perception of myself as a brand.

 But the principal point remains: